mrahman53/fc-motion-planning/README.md

 ### Writeup:

+Code Starter:
 In backyard_flyer_solution.py and motion_planning.py provided by Udacity, there are some differences that is extra state has ben added which is planning state.

-In planning_utils.py, create_grid, A* algorithm and prune_path method was given and A* has been modified.
+In planning_utils.py, create_grid, A* algorithm and prune_path method was given and A* has been modified later.

 In motion_planning.py, where all the steps are implemented form Arming to flying to Landing.
 Besides the few supportive functions from planning_utils for path_planning.

+Phases of backyard_flyer_solution.py:
 Manual--->Arming---->TakeOff---->Waypoint---->Disarming

+Phases of motion_planning.py:
 Manual--->Arming---->Path-Planning----->TakeOff---->Waypoint---->Disarming